 - Double bag your belongings and make sure everything is cleaned accordingly

-- Contact us to ensure you can get connected with a lawyer who can give you a free case evaluation.
+- Get in touch to get connected with a lawyer who can give you a free case evaluation.

 Establishing Landlord Negligence

-In most situations there are a couple main elements required in order to effectively establish negligence in a bed bug lawsuit.
+In most situations there are levels of evidence required to effectively establish negligence in a bed bug lawsuit.

-There are situations where bed bug cases can be worth over $200,000 ins compensation for medical expenses and physical injuries.
+There are situations where bed bug cases can be worth over $200,000 in compensation for

-We will proceed with discussing you case and reviewing your eligibility to receive compensation for.
-Your injuries.
+We will proceed with discussing you case and reviewing your eligibility to receive compensation.

 Do you have a case?